Sne4kers/Sne4kers/README.md

 👋 Hi, I’m @Sne4kers

-🌱 I’m currently studying at Delft University of Technology
+🌱 I am a Ukrainian student at Delft University of Technology

-🐍 I am currently playing around with pyQt
+🐍 I am currently playing around with PyQt and Jupyter Notebooks